anniew03/ctf-writeups/lactf-mavs-fan.md

 ### How to see if a website is vulnerable to XSS

 Try inserting basic JavaScript and seeing if you get a response.
+This was inserted into the message field where a user would normally input a message to post.
 The most popular is: <script>alert('testing for XSS…')</script>

 ### How to prevent XSS
 - Filter input
 - Encode data when it’s being outputted
 - For HTTP responses, use the correct response headers
 - For cookies, use HttpOnly: Recall that cookies can be accessed by using JavaScript in an XSS attack.
 Most web browsers don’t need to access cookies via JavaScript.
 Therefore, to protect cookies, you can use the HttpOnly flag to tell the browser to access the cookie through HTTP only.
 The HttpOnly flag is included in the HTTP response header: Set-Cookie: sessionid=QmFieWxvbiA1; HttpOnly

-## Context & Vulnerability

-We are provided a website where users can write and post messages.
-We are also given an “Admin Bot” where we may input a URL to the post that we made, and the Admin Bot will visit the post.

-In the challenge description, we are told that “the admin cookie is HttpOnly”.

-Therefore, due to the setup where we can input a message and send a URL to the admin bot, plus the HttpOnly hint, this leads us to believe that our vulnerability will be cross-site scripting (XSS).

 ## Exploitation